dragonman164/Replace-Unicode-Characters-in-C/README.md

-# Replace-Unicode-Characters-in-C
+# Replace Unicode Characters in C
-A simple C program to replace unicode characters in a string
+A simple C program to replace non printable unicode characters in a string